 This year, ASC has already had creative input into Pirates of the Caribbean: Dead Men Tell No Tales, Wonder Woman, War for the Planet of the Apes, and It.
-But perhaps its greatest showcase is Stranger Things, the Netflix TV series which gave us lovable, believable characters – and a distinctly unlovable, but believable monster.
+But perhaps its greatest showcase is Stranger Things, the Netflix television series which gave us lovable, believable characters – and a distinctly unlovable, but believable monster.

 We sat down with Steffen Reichstadt (Art Director and VFX Supervisor) and Michael Pecchia (Executive Producer) to talk about the show, the creature’s creation, and season two.